Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Triangularized Optimization Eigensolvers

 where the inequality comes from the fact that $x_s$ is zero or corresponds to eigenvalues greater than $\lambda_s$.
 Hence the Jacobian matrix has negative eigenvalues.
 Hence these points are unstable fixed points.

 \end{proof}

-Algorithm~\ref{alg:triofm-obj1} illustrates the detailed pseudocode for \eqref{eq:triofm-obj1}.
+Algorithm~\ref{alg:triofm-obj1} is the pseudocode for \eqref{eq:triofm-obj1}.
 The choice of the stepsize is unspecified, which will be revealed in later sections.

 There is another way to understand the iterative scheme.
-The column with smaller index is decoupled from the later columns.
+The column with a smaller index is decoupled from columns with larger indices.
 For example, the iterative scheme of $x_1$ is independent of all later columns.
-For the second column, $x_2$, the iterative scheme on $x_2$ is the same as the second column in the 2-column version of \eqref{eq:obj1}.
-Recursively applying the idea, we also reach to Algorithm~\ref{alg:triofm-obj1}.
+For the second column $x_2$, the iterative scheme on $x_2$ is the same as the second column in the 2-column version of \eqref{eq:obj1}.
+Recursively applying the idea, we also reach Algorithm~\ref{alg:triofm-obj1}.

 Similar idea can be applied to solve \eqref{eq:obj2} as well.
 We notice that there are two terms in \eqref{eq:iterobj2} coupling columns together, \ie, $AX^{(t)} \left( X^{(t)} \right)^\top X^{(t)}$ and $X^{(t)} \left( X^{(t)} \right)^\top AX^{(t)}$.
 Using the decoupling idea, we can replace the $\left( X^{(t)} \right)^\top X^{(t)}$ and $\left( X^{(t)} \right)^\top AX^{(t)}$ by their upper triangular parts and result the following iterative scheme,